openbmc/openbmc/poky/documentation/ref-manual/ref-system-requirements.rst

    .. note::

-      The
-      SDKMACHINE
-      variable in your
-      local.conf
-      file determines whether you build tools for a 32-bit or 64-bit system.
+      The :term:`SDKMACHINE` variable in your ``local.conf`` file determines whether you build tools for a 32-bit or 64-bit system.

    Once the build completes, you can find the ``.sh`` file that installs the tools in the ``tmp/deploy/sdk`` subdirectory of the